Moibrahi7/Git-in-VS-Code/README.md

 3. Ensure you are on the correct branch by looking the the bottom left corner again and it should look similar to the image below.

 <img src = "PicsForGuide/11 HowItshouldLookonBranch.png" href = "Dev Container with branch name"/>
-4. Finally if you are on the Source Control Tab it should look like the image below.
+4. Finally, if you are on the Source Control Tab it should look like the image below.
 (You can choose to publish the branch now or latter either is fine.)

 <img src = "PicsForGuide/12 howSCShouldLook.png" href = "Source Control with new branch" width = 300px />